-- 5. All applications for hydrocarbon development should be accompanied by details of how the site would be restored at each stage back to its original use once the development is no longer required.
-The retention of haul roads and hard standing will only be permitted where there are clear benefits of doing so. - 6.
-Where proposals for hydrocarbon development coincide with areas containing other underground mineral resources, evidence must be provided to demonstrate that their potential for future exploitation will not be unreasonably affected.
+5. All applications for hydrocarbon development should be accompanied by details of how the site would be restored at each stage back to its original use once the development is no longer required.
+The retention of haul roads and hard standing will only be permitted where there are clear benefits of doing so.

-5.78 The NPPF is clear that when determining planning applications, local planning authorities should give great weight to the benefits of mineral extraction, including to the economy.
+- 5.78 The NPPF is clear that when determining planning applications, local planning authorities should give great weight to the benefits of mineral extraction, including to the economy.
 The majority of national production of hydrocarbons is currently offshore and one of the biggest energy issues facing the UK is the expected rapid decline in domestic oil and gas production due to the depletion of these resources.
 By 2020, the UK could be importing around three quarters of its primary energy needs.
 This factor, combined with high energy prices and recent technological advances has created a very strong impetus to explore and develop new domestic sources of oil and gas.
-This includes previously untapped 'unconventional' resources such as coal bed methane and shale gas, both of which may exist below Nottingham, and the Government has signalled its support for the exploitation of these types of resources.

-- 5.79 In the unlikely event of any proposals being received by the City Council, they will be considered against the policy above and other relevant policies in the development plan (such as those dealing with amenity and environment, for example Policies CC3, DE1, EN6 and IN2), and the Government's planning guidance on planning for hydrocarbon extraction.
-The Council will also have regard to these matters when commenting on any proposals outside Nottingham which may have an impact on the City. - 5.80 The NPPF requires MPAs to distinguish between three phases of development relating to onshore oil and gas exploration, appraisal and production, and guidance clarifies that planning permission is required for each separate phase9.
+This includes previously untapped 'unconventional' resources such as coal bed methane and shale gas, both of which may exist below Nottingham, and the Government has signalled its support for the exploitation of these types of resources. - 5.79 In the unlikely event of any proposals being received by the City Council, they will be considered against the policy above and other relevant policies in the development plan (such as those dealing with amenity and environment, for example Policies CC3, DE1, EN6 and IN2), and the Government's planning guidance on planning for hydrocarbon extraction.
+The Council will also have regard to these matters when commenting on any proposals outside Nottingham which may have an impact on the City. - 5.80 The NPPF requires MPAs to distinguish between three phases of development relating to onshore oil and gas exploration, appraisal and production, and guidance clarifies that planning permission is required for each separate phase911.
 Details of restoration are required for all three stages as it is possible that development could cease at any point in the process. - 5.81 The exploration and appraisal phases establish the presence, extent and characteristics of hydrocarbons and whether their extraction is economically viable.
 It can include geological mapping, geophysical/seismic mapping and investigative drilling.
 Any investigative development should be located away from areas which are sensitive in terms of environment or residential amenity wherever possible, and appropriate mitigation provided.
 Mitigation measures will also be required against pollution arising from spillage or other operations.
 Where the exploration phase fails to result in viable extraction, restoration of exploration facilities should take place as early as practicable. - 5.82 If viable extraction follows exploration, then again development should be located away from areas which are sensitive in terms of environmental or residential amenity wherever possible, and appropriate mitigation provided.
 Mitigation measures will also be required against pollution arising from spillage or other operations. - 5.83 When viable extraction of oil or gas ceases, the sites should be decommissioned and the land restored in line with a strategy agreed with the MPA.
 This should include the proposed schedule, methods and timings of decommissioning.
 The restoration scheme should be comprehensive and include maintenance and where possible enhancement of the environment.
 Full restoration and removal of all extraction facilities, including ancillary development, will be required unless there is a demonstrable need to retain them that outweighs any effect on the environment or amenity.